NSO Pre-Arrival Checklist

 Assignment Availability

-All housing assignments and roommate information will be finalized and posted in the StarRez Housing Portal by July 12, 2024.
+All housing assignments and roommate information will be sent to your CC email and listed in the Student Housing Portal in Mid-July - so keep an eye on your email!

-While the assignment process is underway, please visit the Housing website to learn more about our residence halls.
+While the assignment process is underway, please visit the Housing & Residential Experience website to learn more about our residence halls.
 Typically, new students are assigned to one of our traditional halls, Loomis, Mathias, or South.
 To learn more about the Big 3 visit On Campus Housing Options.

 If you have any questions or need assistance in the meantime, you can reach the Housing team at housing@coloradocollege.edu.